olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

 Compiling HIP kernels for specific XNACK modes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Although XNACK is a capability of the MI250X GPU, it does require that kernels be able to recover from page faults.
-Both the ROCM and CCE HIP compilers will default to generating code that runs correctly with both XNACK enabled and disabled.
+Both the ROCm and CCE HIP compilers will default to generating code that runs correctly with both XNACK enabled and disabled.
 Some applications may benefit from using the following compilation options to target specific XNACK modes.

 | ``hipcc --amdgpu-target=gfx90a`` or ``CC --offload-arch=gfx90a -x hip``
 |   Kernels are compiled to a single "xnack any" binary, which will run correctly with both XNACK enabled and XNACK disabled.